cszhu/seattleBucketList/README.md

-# Guide to Amazon Internship in Seattle: How to Have a Bomb Ass Time"
+# Guide to Amazon Internship in Seattle: How to Have a Bomb Ass Time
 Seattle is a big city, and we're only going to be here for 12 weeks.
 The goal is to hit everything on this bucketlist.

 Shoutout to Jackie Tseng for many of the activities on here!!